Every day, people are executed by the state as punishment for crimes

 The death penalty is cruel, inhuman and degrading.
 Amnesty opposes the death penalty at all times – regardless of who is accused, the crime, guilt or innocence or method of execution.

-We have been working to end executions since 1977, when only 16 countries had abolished the death penalty in law or practice.
-Today, the number has risen to 140 – nearly two-thirds of countries around the world.
+For 40 years, we have been working to end executions.
+When we began that work in 1977, only 16 countries had totally abolished the death penalty.
+Today, that number has risen to 104 – more than half the world’s countries.

 We know that, together, we can end the death penalty everywhere.
 We are calling for: